 Your “Check Engine Light” comes on – What should you do?

-If your Check Engine Light in Colorado Springs comes on, know that your vehicle is designed to operate in a “limp home” or “limp to your auto shop” mode (unless you experience a critical component failure).
+If your Check Engine Light in Colorado Springs comes on follow these tips.
+Know that your vehicle is designed to operate in a “limp home” or “limp to your auto shop” mode (unless you experience a critical component failure).
 “Limp home” means the car operates safely, but:

 1. May not have the normal power you’re used to